MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-availability-overview.md

 You can view the availability of all items per location, and you can view the availability of each item by event or by period as well.
 An event is any scheduled item transaction, such as a sales shipment or an inbound transfer receipt.

 > [!NOTE]
->   Availability views by location require that you maintain stock at more than one location.
+>   Availability views by location require that you maintain inventory at more than one location.
 For more information, see [Set Up Locations](inventory-how-setup-locations.md).

-If you use warehousing functionality, availability varies depending on allocations at the bin level when warehouse activities such as picks and movements occur and when the stock reservation system imposes restrictions to comply with.
+If you use warehousing functionality, availability varies depending on allocations at the bin level when warehouse activities such as picks and movements occur and when the inventory reservation system imposes restrictions to comply with.
 A rather complex algorithm verifies that all conditions are met before allocating quantities to picks for outbound flows.
 For more information see [Design Details: Availability in the Warehouse](design-details-availability-in-the-warehouse.md).

 In [!INCLUDE[prod_short](includes/prod_short.md)], availability figures are typically shown in two different fields, each with a different definition:

-* The **Quantity on Hand** field, in some places named **Stock**, shows the actual quantity today according to posted item ledger entries.
+* The **Quantity on Hand** field, in some places named **Inventory**, shows the actual quantity today according to posted item ledger entries.
 * The **Projected Available Balance** field is calculated and shows the quantity on hand plus scheduled receipts minus gross requirements.
 (In [!INCLUDE[prod_short](includes/prod_short.md)], scheduled receipts include quantities on purchase orders and inbound transfer orders.
 Gross requirements include quantities on sales orders and outbound transfer orders.)

 > [!TIP]